- Check Out this Link

 Graduate students are permitted to enroll in classes.
 Permits ensure students take the correct courses in the correct sequence and are obtained through the program advisor.
-When contacting your advisor, always provide the following information:
+When contacting your advisor, ALWAYS include your student/campus ID#.

-If you have further questions, access the Graduate Bulletin-Catalogue or contact Dr. Akerson at email@example.com
+If you have further questions, access the Graduate Bulletin-Catalogue or contact Dr. Casey at email@example.com .